IBM/container-service-getting-started-wt/Lab 6/README.md

   `bx cs cluster-create --name=Cluster00 --location=dal10 --workers 1 --machine-type u1c.2x4 --hardware shared`

+  Wait until the cluster sets up with a single worker, then proceed.

 # Deploying Instana Application Monitoring Agents via IBM Bluemix Container Service

   Now that the environment is provisioned, you have a blank canvas into which you can deploy your containerized application.